Skip to content

 You create a recovery drive in Windows 11 to prepare for system issues that prevent your PC from starting normally.

-Think of a recovery drive as a special bootable USB stick.
-It holds the system files and tools you’ll need to troubleshoot (fix problems), restore (go back to an earlier state), or reset Windows 11 if your PC refuses to start.
+A Windows 11 recovery drive acts as a special bootable USB stick.
+This recovery drive holds system files and tools necessary to troubleshoot, restore, or reset Windows 11 if a PC refuses to start.

 This process is really important for keeping your PC in good shape and can save you the headache of reinstalling your entire operating system from scratch.
 Make sure you’re using a USB drive with at least 16GB of storage capacity.